glutengo/rendering-strategies/backend/res/posts/results/results.md

 * Overall TTFB values have risen and are marginally higher than the configured request latency (384ms)
 * FCP, FMP and TTI have also risen
 * CSR Setups have a higher gap between FMP and FCP
-* SSR setups have an increased Max Potential FID which in two cases (Angular, Vue) Max Potential FID for SSR exceeds the value for the related CSR value.
+* SSR setups have an increased Max Potential FID
 * SSR setups have a notable gap between TTI and FMP now
 * FMP for Angular and React SSR are lower then the respective FCP of the respective CSR setup

 ## Summary

-The tests show that introducing Server Side Rendering has a positive effect regarding perceived user performance.
+The tests show that introducing server side rendering has a positive effect regarding perceived user performance.
-In all network setups, the first meaningful paint was lower when Server Side Rendering was enabled.
+In all network setups, the first meaningful paint was lower when server side rendering was enabled.
 The CSR variants show downsides in user experience regarding responsiveness.
 This is revealed by the gap between TTI and FCP and an increased Max Potential First Input Delay.
 This effect was observed for the SSR variants as well, but only for the Slow 3G setup.
 On fast network connections, CSR setups offer the benefit of a low FCP.
-This has the effect that the user is shown some elements of the page very quickly although the main contents are not visible yet.
+This has the effect that the user is shown some elements of the page very quickly although the main content is not visible yet.
 The difference between this low FCP for CSR setups and the FCP (= FMP) for the respective SSR setup is just under 200ms for each framework.
 Moving towards slower connections, this effects fades.
 For the Slow 3G setup, the FMP of the SSR setup for Angular and React is even lower than the FCP for the relevant CSR setup.
 This means the the SSR versions are able to display the full content before the CSR variant shows anything.

 Among the different JavaScript frameworks, the differences in performance were not significant.
-It is notable that Angular CSR performed comparably bad in the second setup (Cloudfront, no network throttling) and showed a deviation from the typical rendering flow for CSR apps.
+It is notable that Angular CSR performed comparably bad in the second setup (Cloudfront, no network throttling) and showed a deviation from the typical [rendering flow for CSR apps](./rendering-strategies#client-side-rendering-(csr)).
 Next.js seems to have the best overall performance (best or joint best in FMP, TTI and MP FID in the first three setups) but it was outperformed by React SSR in the Slow 3G setups.
-Vue revealed a significantly low difference between FMP for CSR and SSR in the Slow 3G setup.
+Vue.js revealed a significantly low difference between FMP for CSR and SSR in the Slow 3G setup.

 For the blog implementation, the impact of the cache seems negligible user performance wise.

-The tests also reveal that Server Side Rendering provides improvements regarding bot performance.
+The tests also reveal that server side rendering provides improvements regarding bot performance.
 The fact that the initial response is contentful and the sharing preview is individual for each sub page represent advantages.
 The TTFB has proved to be slightly worse in the SSR setups.
 This can be bypassed by setting up a http cache.